The app-hopping trap

 The biggest free win is a quieter phone

 No app saves more time than turning down the noise.
 Set up one or two Focus modes, such as Work and Personal, and let only the people and apps that matter break through.
-Then walk your notification list and switch most apps to silent delivery.
+The path is Settings, then Focus, where you pick who is allowed and which apps can still reach you.
+Recent iPhones add a Reduce Interruptions option that uses Apple Intelligence to judge each alert and only surface the ones it thinks are urgent; it is handy but it is guessing, so do not lean on it for anything you cannot miss.
+The plainer, more reliable move is to walk your notification list and switch most apps to silent delivery, where alerts wait quietly in Notification Center instead of buzzing you.
+You can also turn on Scheduled Summary so the low-priority stuff arrives in one batch at times you choose.
 A phone that interrupts you fifty fewer times a day beats any task manager ever made.

 iPad and Mac work better as a pair

 If you own both, two free features are worth learning.
-Handoff lets you start an email or a document on one device and finish it on the other; the open app simply appears in the Dock.
+Handoff lets you start an email or a document on one device and finish it on the other; the open app simply appears in the Dock or the App Switcher.
 Universal Control lets one keyboard and mouse glide between a Mac and the iPad sitting next to it, so the iPad becomes a place for your notes or sketches while you write on the Mac.
-No extra app needed, your devices already cooperate.
+You turn it on under Settings, General, then AirPlay and Continuity on the iPad, and under System Settings, Displays on the Mac.
+Both devices need to be on the same Apple Account with Wi-Fi, Bluetooth and Handoff on, and sitting close together.
+No extra app needed, though the link can be fussy and sometimes wants a toggle off and on to reconnect.

 When you are ready to choose, see our tested picks for iPhone and Mac.